Renée Fleming: 1990s

-She also gave her New York City solo recital debut at Alice Tully Hall to great acclaim, sang her first Pamina in Mozart's The Magic Flute at the Metropolitan Opera, and performed Alban Berg's "Three Excerpts from Wozzeck and the "Lulu Suite" with the Metropolitan Opera Orchestra under James Levine.
+She also gave her New York City solo recital debut at Alice Tully Hall to great acclaim, sang her first Pamina in Mozart's The Magic Flute at the Met, and performed Alban Berg's "Three Excerpts from Wozzeck and the "Lulu Suite" with the Met Orchestra under James Levine.

 The same season saw her singing in the world premiere of Joan Tower's Fanfare with Pinchas Zukerman and the Aspen Chamber Symphony and in the world premiere of John Kander's Letter From Sullivan Ballou at the Richard Tucker Awards ceremony.

-In June 1993, the American soprano Arleen Auger died, a victim of cancer.
-Fleming performed some recital pieces during Auger's funeral in Frank E. Campbell Funeral Chapel in New York City.
+In June 1993, Fleming performed recital pieces at the funeral of the American soprano Arleen Auger at Frank E. Campbell Funeral Chapel in New York City.

-During the 1993/1994 season, Fleming sang her first Desdemona in Verdi's Otello and her first Ellen Orford in Britten's Peter Grimes, both with the Metropolitan Opera.
-During the following summer, she made her debut at the Glyndebourne Festival as the Countess in Le nozze di Figaro.
+During the 1993/1994 season, Fleming sang her first Desdemona in Verdi's Otello and her first Ellen Orford in Britten's Peter Grimes, both with the Met.
+During the following summer, she made her debut at the Glyndebourne Festival in England as the Countess in Le nozze di Figaro.
 In addition, she performed the role of Madame de Tourvel in the world premiere of Conrad Susa's The Dangerous Liaisons.
 The 1994/1995 San Francisco Opera's season included her Salome in Massenet's Hérodiade.

 In 1995 Fleming portrayed the Marschallin in Der Rosenkavalier with Houston Grand Opera; sang in Salomé in Massenet's Hérodiade with the Opera Orchestra of New York at Carnegie Hall; and sang Rusalka with the San Francisco Opera.
 Fiordiligi in Così fan tutte with Solti at Royal Festival Hall in London followed, as did a lauded recital at the Morgan Library.

 A highlight of 1996 was her signing of an exclusive recording contract with the London/Decca label, making her the first American singer in 31 years to do so, the last having been Marilyn Horne.

 The title role in Rossini's Armida at the Pesaro Festival in Italy also came in 1996.
-Fiordiligi in Così fan tutte at the Met followed, as did the soprano solo in the Verdi Requiem with Luciano Pavarotti and the Metropolitan Opera Orchestra at Carnegie Hall.
+Fiordiligi in Così fan tutte at the Met followed, as did the soprano solo in the Verdi Requiem with Luciano Pavarotti and the Met Orchestra at Carnegie Hall.
 Her debut in the role of Marguerite in Gounod's Faust came with Chicago Lyric Opera, and she sang the role of Donna Anna in Mozart's Don Giovanni with the Paris Opera at the reopening of the Palais Garnier with Sir Georg Solti.

 Solti chose Fleming to be the first recipient of his "Solti Prize", an award given to an outstanding younger singer, and given by the "Académie du disque lyrique" in a ceremony equivalent to the Grammy Awards.
-That year, Fleming debuted at the Bayreuth Festival as Eva in Wagner's Meistersinger.
-Her other performances included recitals at the Edinburgh International Festival and at Alice Tully Hall.
+That year, Fleming debuted at the Bayreuth Festival in Germany as Eva in Wagner's Meistersinger.
+Her other performances included recitals at the Edinburgh International Festival in Scotland and at Alice Tully Hall.